 - Add honey and vanilla and blend until combined.

-- Add melted cocoa butter to the cashew mix.
+- Add cocoa butter to the cashew mixture and blend until creamy.

 - Press the mixture at the bottom of the box (or tray about 17 x 9 cm) which is covered with baking paper.